Lofelt/NiceVibrations/interfaces/unity/NiceVibrations/Assets/NiceVibrations/readme.txt

 - Older Versions: Older versions of Nice Vibrations are included as well, for reference and as a porting aid.
 You can run the current version side-by-side with the older 3.9 version in case you haven't ported everything to the new API yet.

-Full documentation can be found at https://developer.lofelt.com, and API documentation at https://developer.lofelt.com/nice-vibrations-api-docs/index.html.
+Full documentation can be found at https://github.com/Lofelt/NiceVibrations/wiki.

-Information about the entire Lofelt Studio Ecosystem, including the haptic design tools, can be found at https://lofelt.com.

-And if you haven’t got it already, the free Studio mobile app for iOS and Android can be downloaded fro the Apple App Store and Google Play Store, respectively.

 Nice Vibrations includes the Lofelt Studio SDK, which uses third-party libraries.
 See 3RD-PARTY-LICENSES.md for a list of libraries and their licenses.